vyca2017/content/content/tutorials/freecom/part-2.md

 ### 2. Instantiating the `ApolloClient`

-Before you can make use of any of the functionality implemented in Apollo, you need to instantiate the [`ApollClient`](http://dev.apollodata.com/core/apollo-client-api.html#apollo-client) and integrate it in your application.
+Before you can make use of any of the functionality implemented in Apollo, you need to instantiate the [`ApolloClient`](http://dev.apollodata.com/core/apollo-client-api.html#apollo-client) and integrate it in your application.
 This `ApolloClient` instance will do most of the GraphQL-related work for you and basically serves as your interface to the GraphQL API.

-When instantiating it, you'll have to provide a [`NetworkInterface`](http://dev.apollodata.com/core/apollo-client-api.html#NetworkInterface) so that the client knows the GraphQL endpoint that it should connect to.
+When instantiating it, you'll have to provide a [`NetworkInterface`](http://dev.apollodata.com/core/apollo-client-api.html#NetworkInterface) so that the client knows which GraphQL endpoint it should connect to.

 The code for creating the `NetworkInterface` along with the `ApolloClient` looks as follows: